node-3d/qml-themedui-raub/README.md

 `TuiContext.iconDelegate` - assign your icon adapter (component) here.
 The initial value is `FakeIcon {}` (red box).

+The helpers below will fetch named values from the current theme:

 ```ts
 TuiContext.getShape(name: string): TShapeRadii | null;